 Chocolate-covered Lebkuchen is another delicious way these German dessert cookies are served.
 Roll out the dough nice and thick for a softer cookie if you’re covering it with a chocolate glaze.

-Different types of Lebkuchen
+Different types of German gingerbread (Lebkuchen)

 Traditional German gingerbread originated in the 14th century and now comes in many different shapes and sizes.
 There are certainly no rules you need to stick to but here are popular Lebkuchen varieties: